Analysis | Why Japan’s Feud With South Korea Isn’t Going Away

 8. How bad can things get?

-Japan-South Korea friction has never escalated to the point where it has severely damaged economic or military ties, although some have warned about dangers associated with the recurring feud.
-Nevertheless, Moon has expressed willingness to work with Japan in some areas, including the international push to end North Korea’s nuclear ambitions.
+A poll published in June by Japan’s Yomiuri newspaper and South Korea’s Chosun Ilbo found 84% of Japanese and a record high of more than 90% of South Koreans saw the relationship between the two countries as bad.
+The friction has never escalated to the point where it has severely damaged economic or military ties, however, although some have warned about dangers associated with the recurring feud.
+Moon has expressed willingness to work with Japan in some areas, including the international push to end North Korea’s nuclear ambitions.

 For more articles like this, please visit us at bloomberg.com

-Note: (An earlier version corrected the year of the Kono statement to 1993 in Section 7)